Guidance Note: Ex Gratia Payments by a Charity

 - explains the need to involve the Charity Commission before making an ex gratia payment.

-- explains the changes to the law on ex gratia payments that the Law Commission has proposed.
-Those changes would reduce to an extent the current legal regulation of ex gratia payments/transfers/waivers.
-Since the Law Commission’s proposals may well be implemented without any significant change by Parliament, we recommend that all charity trustees make themselves aware now of what is proposed.
+- explains the changes to the law on ex gratia payments that have been included in the Charities Bill expected to pass into law in 2022.
+Those changes will reduce to an extent the current legal regulation of ex gratia payments/transfers/waivers.
+Since the Charities Bill is not expected to undergo any significant change before it passes into law, we recommend that all charity trustees make themselves aware now of these expected reforms to the rules on ex gratia payments.

 As indicated in the guidance, charity trustees should seek legal advice before making any payment or taking any other step to ensure that any proposal can be lawfully implemented, and to ensure that it is carried out in accordance with the law.